Practical, affordable, attractive, and one of Ford's best-selling nameplates...ever.

 - Seating for five.The Taurus's interior boasts cushy accommodations for five, and was designed for not just children's seating in the rear.
 Three adults in the backseat will find respectable space not just shoulder to shoulder, but with feet and knees in mind as well.

 - It’s a solid vehicle without SUV looks.For those who want the feel of driving a solid vehicle without the sometimes boxy looks of an SUV, the Ford Taurus is a good choice.
 The Taurus is roomy, comfortable, and provides good sight lines.
 The 2010 and newer models have been achieving four- and five- star overall ratings from the National Highway Traffic Safety Administration (NHTSA).
+Certain vehicles may have unrepaired safety recalls.
+Click here to look up a specific vehicle.

 - Lots of room for junk in the trunk.One of the noteworthy features of the Ford Taurus is its generous cargo space.
 This is especially welcome for grocery shopping, holiday shopping, and when traveling.
 The trunk is both wide and deep, which is a feature sometimes not found in similarly-sized cars.
 Fold-down rear seats add to this full-size car’s overall versatility.